Costa–Hawkins Rental Housing Act: Mosser rule: children per 'vacancy control'

-Mak: "Just cause" notice & 'vacancy control'
+Mak: "Just cause" notice and 'vacancy control'

 In the September 2015 case Jason Mak v.
 City of Berkeley Rent Stabilization Board, the First District Court of Appeals interpreted Costa–Hawkins in the context of an evidentiary presumption in Berkeley's rent ordinance that presumes that, where a tenant has moved out after a termination notice, the tenant moved out because of the notice.
 One accepted way for a landlord to take possession of a rental unit is to use an "owner move-in" eviction, which is recognized as "just cause" to terminate a rent-controlled tenancy.
 Of course, the landlords are then required to move in and make the rental unit their residence for some minimum period (e.g., 36 continuous months).
 In such event, the Costa–Hawkins Act will thereafter decontrol the unit, i.e., allow it to be rented at market rate.
 Such decontrol is limited to "just cause" terminations, or where the prior tenant freely decides to moves out.
 The owner cannot, therefore, without "just cause" initiate the termination of a rent-controlled tenancy, then rent it at market rate to a new tenant.

 The landlord in Mak served the tenant a notice of termination for an 'owner move-in'.
 But the landlord rescinded the notice, then entered into a move-out agreement with the tenant, in which the tenant recited that he was not moving out because of the prior notice.
 The landlord, however, did not move-in, but instead rented the premises to a new tenant.
 The Berkeley ordinance in question, when applied to these facts, raised the presumption that the prior tenant moved out because of the owner move-in notice.
 The landlords were not able to rebut this presumption when their new tenants challenged the validity of their market-rate rent.
 Accordingly, the vacant unit was still linked to the amount of the previous controlled rent, a situation to which the new tenants were entitled.